sanghyun-son/EDSR-PyTorch/README.md

   * Use ``--ext sep_reset`` to pre-decode large png files.
 Those decoded files will be saved to the same directory with DIV2K png files.
 After the first run, you can use ``--ext sep`` to save time.
   * Now supports various benchmark datasets.
 For example, try ``--data_test Set5`` to test your model on the Set5 images.
   * Changed the behavior of skip_batch.

+* Mar 29, 2018
+  * We now provide all models from our paper.
+  * We also provide ``MDSR_baseline_jpeg`` model that suppresses JPEG artifacts in original low-resolution image.
+Please use it if you have any trouble.
+  * ``MyImage`` dataset is changed to ``Demo`` dataset.
+Also, it works more efficient than before.
+  * Some codes and script are re-written.